Louise Crombach: Career

 Louise Crombach was sentenced to two years in prison in June, but an appeal to the Court of Cassation overturned the judgment.
 She was released on November 28, 1845.
 The revelation of this correspondence, however, distanced her from Desbordes-Valmore, so much so that she did not intervene when Crombach was again the subject of a trial in November 1845 in Versailles.
 Crombach was nevertheless acquitted and went to take refuge in La Villette with a priest.

+Her second daughter was born on the 10th of August 1848 in Paris and was recognized by her father Marie Alexandre Alexis Belon, to whom Louise Crombach, however, was not married.

-She died in 1894.
+Louise Crombach lived with her daughter Berthe and later Berthe's family until Louise died in 1894.